codersachin26/news-app/README.md

 # Short News

 A Flutter short news application that displays news articles from NewsApi.

+features:-
+- Google sign in using Firebase Auth.
-- bookmark any article for future use.
+- used Sqflite DB to store articles for future use.
-- switch light to dark theme mode or vice-versa.
+- implemented dark theme mode.
-- sign in with google sign in.
+- simple and interactive UI

 ### Light Mode